asntech/improse/README.md

 	improse --model svm --feature H3K27ac,Brd4,p300,pGC

-Make sure the features names are coma separated.
+Make sure the features names are comma separated.

 If you want to compare the individual predictive power or combinatorial predictive power of different features, you need to pass the argument ``--compare`` with ``--features``::